rodrigopivi/Chatito/readme.md

 - `npm i chatito --save`
 - create a definition file. e.g.: `trainClimateBot.chatito` with your DSL definitions.
-- `npx chatito trainClimateBot.chatito`
+- `npx chatito trainClimateBot.chatito --format=rasa` or `npx chatito trainClimateBot.chatito --format=snips`
 - The full dataset set should be available at `trainClimateBot.json`

 NOTE: The json file contains all the possible combination sentences.
 Each traning example is an object that contains sentence, action and arguments.
-You may want to shuffle and split the dataset for training/testing/validation, it's not a good practice to train the RasaNLU model with the entire dataset corpus.
+You may want to shuffle and split the dataset for training/testing/validation, it's not a good practice to train the nlu models with the entire dataset corpus.

 You can also use it programmatically:
 ```